 Sales, Marketing, and Partnership Plans

 Tying back to the roadmap, how will you market and sell your product at each phase of its lifecycle, beginning with the MVP?
-This is where you will detail your plans to earn income through sales-related processes as well as partnership plans that will contribute to your revenue.
+This is where you will detail your plans to earn income in your pitch deck through sales-related processes as well as partnership plans that will contribute to your revenue.

 Financials